Perfectae Caritatis: Aftermath

-On August 6, 1966 Pope Paul VI issued Ecclesiae Sanctae, an apostolic letter on the implementation of certain conciliar documents, including Perfectae Caritatis.

-The period that followed the promulgation of Perfectae Caritatis was marked by a huge amount of experimentation in religious life.
-Many institutes replaced their traditional habits with more modern attire, experimented with different forms of prayer and community life, and adapted obedience to a superior to a form of consultation and discussion.
-A great number of religious left religious life entirely, and in subsequent decades there was a large drop the number of religious vocations in the Western World.
-It is not clear how much of this change was due to the documents of the Second Vatican Council.
+The period that followed the promulgation of Perfectae Caritatis was marked by extensive change and a huge amount of experimentation in religious life.
+Many institutes replaced their traditional habits with more modern attire, experimented with different forms of prayer and community life, allowed religious to use their baptismal names as a religious name, and adapted obedience to a superior to a form of consultation and discussion.
+Religious sister Mary Kenny comments that "some religious have entered generously and willingly into the work of renewal.
+Others, for reasons best known to themselves, have chosen to remain at the fringes or have resisted what has been happening".
+A great number of religious have left religious life entirely, (Note: Bruce Lescher notes that as of 1990, departures were proportionately greatest among lay brothers.) and in subsequent decades there was a large drop the number of religious vocations in the western world.
+It is not clear how much of this change was due to the renewal envisaged by the Second Vatican Council.
 Historians note that western society as a whole was going through social turmoil caused by the sexual revolution.

+A two-day symposium was organised by the Vatican in 2005 to commemorate the fortieth anniversary of the decree and to "review the journey made" by the Church in the intervening years.